theharrychen/TankRoyale/README.md

 ![](TankRoyale%20Text%20Based/images/PicFiles.png)

 # Authors
-Code Reviewer: Andre Staffa
+**Code Repository Manager: Harry Chen**
-(Provides feedback on the quality of all code submitted to the code repository.
-Some require a code review before the code is added to the code repository.)
+*(Sets up code repository, versions code for the various deliverables, helps other team members use repository, ensures code in repository compiles and runs.)*

-Team Lead: Anjola Adeboye
+**Code Reviewer: Andre Staffa**
-(Decides what the team will work on based on input from all team members.)
+*(Provides feedback on the quality of all code submitted to the code repository.)*

-Meeting Facilitator: Anjola Adeboye
+**Team Lead: Anjola Adeboye**
-(Organizes time/ location of meetings, ensures meetings stay on track, and all team members can and do contribute during meetings.)
+*(Facilitates division of labour.)*

-Code Repository Manager: Harry Chen
+**Meeting Facilitator: Anjola Adeboye**
-(Sets up code repository, versions code for the various deliverables, helps other team members use repository, ensures code in repository compiles and runs.)
+*(Organizes time/ location of meetings, ensures meetings stay on track, and all team members can and do contribute during meetings.)*

-Coordinator: Mei Hou
+**Coordinator: Mei Hou**
-(Follows up with individual team members to ensure deadlines will be met or if meetings or deadlines are missed.)
+*(Follows up with individual team members to ensure deadlines will be met or if meetings or deadlines are missed.)*

-Technical Writer: Josh Kim
+**Technical Writer: Josh Kim**
-(Creates documentation required for project such as README file and test document.)
+*(Creates documentation required for project such as README file and test document.)*

-Architect: Andre Staffa
+**Architect: Andre Staffa**
-(Manages overall design of implementation and classes and maintains class diagram and other UML documentation.)
+*(Manages overall design of implementation and classes and maintains class diagram and other UML documentation.)*

-Communications & Snack Managers: Anjola Adeboye, Mei Hou
+**Communications & Snack Managers: Anjola Adeboye, Mei Hou**
-(Provide snacks during especially long meetings, encourages team members.
-Will be rotated through all the members of the group.)
+*(Provide snacks during especially long meetings, encourages team members.
+Will be rotated through all the members of the group.)*

 # Acknowledgements